-Cyclophotocoagulation For Glaucoma
+Cyclophotocoagulation for Glaucoma

-Before your surgery:
+Before your procedure:

-- Ask caregivers about directions for eating and drinking.
+Ask about directions for eating and drinking.

-The day of your surgery:
+The day of your procedure:

 - Do not wear earrings or hearing aids.